QuaziBit/BasicStockCryptoMLModel/README.md

   - **Metrics Reports**: CSV files summarizing performance metrics.

 Ensure that the script has appropriate permissions to create directories and write files in its directory.

+### Important Notes
+- **Default Output Location:** By default, the script saves outputs in the root directory where the Docker container is run.
+- **Persisting Data:** Reuse the Docker container (`docker start -ai lstm-container`) to retain models and data generated in `/app/LSTM/v24_b/lstm_ai_v24_7_daily_b`.
+- **Updating Data:** To update cryptocurrency or stock data, rebuild the Docker image with the latest data or remove and rebuild the container to create a fresh instance.

 ## Dependencies